-Fig. 5.156: Selector widget outlook.
+Fig. 5.149: Selector widget outlook.

 In detail, use the Columns tab to select the dataset and the dataset column on which you want to apply the filter.
 Then custom the Select modality options; for instance, choose between single or multivalue or to use a list or a combobox.
-Note that for the list option you can further choose among "vertical", "horizontal" or "grid".
-You can also decide to add a dafault value, chosen from main column's first item, main column's last item or to simply assign a static value.
-Finally, by clicking on the Wrap Text option it is possible to wrap the text shown in the selector; this option is useful when the categories to choose from are sting of long dimensions.
+Note that for the list option you can further Selector Widget choose among "vertical", "horizontal" or "grid".
+Finally, you can decide to add a dafault value, chosen from main column's first item, main column's last item or to simply assign a static value.